Apple Oatmeal Cookie Cups with Allspice

 - 1/2 cup dark brown sugar

 - 1/3 cup organic cornstarch

 - 1/2 cup heavy whipping cream

 1. In a large bowl, combine butter, 3/4 cup brown sugar and 1/3 cup cane sugar.
 Use an electric mixer to cream together until well combined.
+Add eggs, one at a time, beating until well combined.
 Add 1 teaspoon vanilla extract and beat for 20 seconds, just until combined.

 2. Add flour, baking soda, 1 teaspoon cinnamon, ginger, allspice and salt.
 Mix on low until well combined, then stir in oats.

 3. In a muffin pan greased with cooking spray, fill each cup with about 3 tablespoons dough using a cookie scoop or spoon.
 Refrigerate for 1 hour.

 4. While the dough refrigerates, make the apple filling.
 In a saucepan over medium heat, combine apples, water, lemon juice, remaining 1/2 cup brown sugar and 1 teaspoon cinnamon.
 Bring to a boil, then add cornstarch, stirring until completely dissolved.

 5. Over low heat, cook for about 7 minutes, until apples are soft and sauce is thick.
 Remove from heat and let cool.

 7. Using the top of a Simply Organic spice bottle with cap on, press the center of each ball of dough down so the sides rise up to find a cup.
 Don’t worry about making the cups perfect as you will do this again after baking.